Security Policy#

 | < 0.1 | ❌ | Pre-release versions not supported |

-Note: As DaemonEye is currently in pre-1.0 development, we focus security updates on the latest 0.1.x series.
-Once we reach 1.0, we will support the current major version and one previous major version.
+DaemonEye is in pre-1.0 development, so security updates target the latest 0.1.x series.
+After 1.0, we will support the current major version and one previous major version.

 Security Architecture#

-- daemoneye-agent: User-space orchestrator for detection and alerting
+- daemoneye-agent: user-space orchestrator for detection and alert delivery.

 Security Principles#